tom-james-watson/breaktimer-app/DEVELOPMENT.md

 First, create a [personal access GitHub Token](https://github.com/settings/tokens) with the `repo` permission.

-To publish the linux snap build, you also must be logged into the snap store, which you do via the `snap` cli.

 #### macOS

 The macOS build must be published from a mac, with a valid code signing certificate available in your keychain.
 Then, simply: